-The FY 2011 Continuing Appropriations Act requires a new solicitation of applications and, therefore, any unsuccessful applicant for a TIGER or TIGER II Discretionary Grant that wishes to be considered for a TIGER Discretionary Grant this year must reapply according to the procedures in this notice.
-Additionally, TIGER II planning grant recipients must reapply to be considered for a TIGER Discretionary Grant for capital funding, if they meet the eligibility criteria and schedule requirements for TIGER and are ready to proceed to the construction phase of the project.
+The FY 2010 Appropriations Act requires a new solicitation of applications and, therefore, any unsuccessful applicant for a TIGER Discretionary Grant that wishes to be considered for a TIGER II Discretionary Grant must reapply according to the procedures in this notice.

-The FY 2011 Continuing Appropriations Act specifies that TIGER Discretionary Grants may be not less than \$10 million (except in rural areas) and not greater than \$200 million.
-Based on DOT's experience with the TIGER and TIGER II Discretionary Grant programs, it is unlikely that the \$200 million maximum grant size for this year's TIGER Discretionary Grant program will be reached for any project.
-The FY 2011 Continuing Appropriations Act, like the FY 2010 Appropriations Act, does not provide authority to waive the minimum \$10 million grant size for TIGER Discretionary Grants.
-For projects located in rural areas (as defined in section V (Projects in Rural Areas)), the minimum TIGER Discretionary Grant size is \$1 million, as it was in the FY 2010 Appropriations Act.
-The term "grant" in the provision of the FY 2011 Continuing Appropriations Act specifying a minimum grant size does not include TIGER TIFIA Payments, as defined below.
+The FY 2010 Appropriations Act specifies that TIGER II Discretionary Grants may be not less than \$10 million and not greater than \$200 million.
+The comparable figures for TIGER Discretionary Grants funded under the Recovery Act were \$20 million and \$300 million, although the largest grant announced under the TIGER program was \$105 million.
+Based on DOT's experience with the TIGER Discretionary Grant program, it is unlikely that the \$200 million maximum grant size for the TIGER II Discretionary Grant program will be reached for any project.
+The Recovery Act gave DOT discretion to waive the minimum grant size for significant projects in smaller cities, regions, or States.
+The FY 2010 Appropriations Act does not provide similar authority to waive the minimum \$10 million grant size for TIGER II Discretionary Grants.
+However, for projects located in rural areas (as defined in section V (Projects in Rural Areas)), the minimum TIGER II Discretionary Grant size is \$1 million.
+The term "grant" in the provision of the FY 2010 Appropriations Act specifying a minimum grant size does not include TIGER II TIFIA Payments, as defined below.

-Pursuant to the FY 2011 Continuing Appropriations Act, no more than 25 percent of the funds made available for TIGER Discretionary Grants (or \$131.736 million) may be awarded to projects in a single State.
-This maximum State share is consistent with the maximum State share under the TIGER II Discretionary Grants program.
-The comparable figure for TIGER II Discretionary Grants was also 25 percent (or \$150 million).
+Pursuant to the FY 2010

+Appropriations Act, no more than 25

+percent of the funds made available for

+TIGER II Discretionary Grants (or \$150

+million) may be awarded to projects in

+a single State.
+The comparable figure for

+TIGER Discretionary Grants was 20

+percent (or \$300 million).

-The FY 2011 Continuing Appropriations Act directs that not less than \$140 million of the funds provided for TIGER Discretionary Grants is to be used for projects located in rural areas.
-The comparable amount set aside for rural areas under the FY 2010 Appropriations Act was also \$140 million.
-In awarding TIGER Discretionary Grants pursuant to the FY 2011 Continuing Appropriations Act, DOT must take measures to ensure an equitable geographic distribution of grant funds, an appropriate balance in addressing the needs of urban and rural areas and the investment in a variety of transportation modes.
-The FY 2010 Appropriations Act included the same provisions for the TIGER II Discretionary Grant program.
+The FY 2010 Appropriations Act directs that not less than \$140 million of the funds provided for TIGER II Discretionary Grants is to be used for projects located in rural areas.
+There was no comparable amount set aside for rural areas under the Recovery Act for TIGER Discretionary Grants.
+In awarding TIGER II Discretionary Grants pursuant to the FY 2010 Appropriations Act, DOT must take measures to ensure an equitable geographic distribution of grant funds, an appropriate balance in addressing the needs of urban and rural areas and the investment in a variety of transportation modes.
+The Recovery Act provided a similar provision for the TIGER Discretionary Grant program, but with no language on ensuring investments in a variety of transportation modes.

-TIGER Discretionary Grants may be used for up to 80 percent of the costs of a project, but priority must be given to projects for which Federal funding is required to complete an overall financing package and projects can increase their competitiveness by demonstrating significant non-Federal contributions.2 The FY 2010
+TIĞER II Discretionary Grants may be used for up to 80 percent of the costs of a project, but priority must be given to projects for which Federal funding is required to complete an overall financing package and projects can increase their competitiveness by demonstrating significant non-Federal contributions.2 The Recovery Act included a similar priority for TIGER Discretionary Grants, but allowed DOT to fund up to 100 percent of the costs of a project.
+For TIGER II Discretionary Grants, DOT may increase the Federal